Palaces and park ensemble in Ostromecko: Park

-The Italian garden, created in the beginning of the 18th century around the Mostowski Palace, stretches over three terraces downn to the Vistula River.
-Stairs provide communication between each levels.
-From the south is laid a chestnut alley.
+The Italian garden, which was created at the beginning of the 18th century around the Mostowski Palace, stretches over three terraces down to the Vistula River.
+Stairs provide access to each level.
+A chestnut alley connects to the Italian garden from the south.
 From the north, a hornbeam path leads to three terrace gardens descending with steps towards the escarpment.
-At the bottom stretches a four-row linden alley ending with an oval pool which used to be fed by a fountain.
-On the sides of each walkway pattern-plot plantings can be noticed.
+At the bottom stretches a four-row alley of linden trees ending with an oval pool which was once fed by a fountain.
+Pattern-plot plantings are present on either side of the walkway.